New Patients 704-486-8911

 Tooth Bonding

-A more economical alternative to porcelain veneers, tooth bonding uses composite resin material to change the size and shape of teeth.
-The bonding material also blends in with teeth for a natural look.
-Tooth bonding is less permanent than porcelain veneers and can be a great option for patients who may not want to commit to permanent veneers.
-Tooth bonding is not for crooked teeth that are causing functional and health issues.
+However, tooth bonding is less permanent than porcelain veneers.
+The treatment can be a great option for patients who may not want to commit to permanent veneers.
+Tooth bonding is not for crooked teeth that are causing functional and oral health issues.

 Crooked Teeth FAQs